 Leftside image by of John Williamson and Martin van der Mark, rightside image created from the leftside image by me

 It’s not entirely unlike enantiomers, where we have L-glucose and D-glucose aka dextrose.
 Or it’s like the way a Möbius strip can twist clockwise or anticlockwise – note the Möbius strip in the Wikipedia spinor article.
 Or if you prefer, it’s like the way two knots can have the opposite chirality: you can tie your shoelaces left-over-right or right-over-left.
-But don’t forget that spinors are dynamical, and that the positron can be thought of as a time-reversed electron.
-The spin ½ Poynting-vector energy flow is twisting and turning the other way, like you’re playing a movie backwards:
+Note though that the positron isn’t quite a mirror-image of the electron.
+You can play around with gifs to appreciate this.
+You can do a flip horizontal, but it isn’t quite enough.
+You also have to reverse the gif.
+You play it backwards:

 Gifs by Adrian Rossiter, see his torus animations

-That’s why the positron is a time reversed electron.
-Not because it’s an electron travelling back in time.
-Once you understand the nature of time, you know that Wheeler’s notion of the positron being an electron travelling back in time is garbage.
-So is his one-electron universe.
-Moving swiftly on, note that the electron isn’t actually a doughnut, and nor is a positron.
+In this sense the positron is a mirror-image time-reversed electron.
+Note that it isn’t time-reversed because it’s an electron travelling back in time, as per Wheeler’s one-electron universe.
+Also note that the electron isn’t actually a doughnut, and nor is a positron.
 The Williamson / van der Mark image features “onion rings” in the sectional slices.
 You need to keep adding bigger and bigger rings until you inflate the torus to near-spherical symmetry, see Adrian Rossiter’s torus animations.
-Then you have to keep on going, because the electron isn’t some thing that “has” a field.
+Then you have to keep on going, because the electron doesn’t have a surface.
+In similar vein it isn’t some thing that “has” a field.
 Field is what it is.
 It’s a “standing-wave field construct”, and so is the positron.

 Matter and antimatter in the early universe